Accountants provide an array of financial services to businesses, nonprofit corporations, governments, industry and even private citizens.

 University general education requirements and CBA Core classes are offered each semester, including over the summer.
 Please note that the number of sections available is often less during the summer semester.
 Courses for your major are offered in spring, summer, and fall, although every course is not offered every semester.

-Once you are a student, The University of Akron and the CBA offer tutoring services for additional help in many subjects.
+Once you are a student, The University of Akron and the College of Business offer tutoring services for additional help in many subjects.

 The College of Business Administration is associated with many student organizations through which you can expand your classroom learning and enhance your leadership, organizational and interpersonal skills.
 Within these organizations you will meet students from diverse backgrounds and will have opportunities to interact with business professionals, participate in competitions and organize community service projects.
 Students are encouraged to actively participate in the organization(s) of their choice.